codacy/chart/docs/troubleshoot/k8s-cheatsheet.md

 ### Events

-Events are a great way to understant what is going on under the hood in kubernetes.
+Events are a great way to understand what is going on under the hood in kubernetes.
 By looking at them you can see if probes are failing, and other important signals from your cluster.

 - Get events for the whole namespace